On The Merits Of A Burgundy Manicure

-It's not just the seasonality of a red-wine shade — though the cream-colorued chunky sweater currently draped over my shoulders every time I leave my apartment definitely plays into it — but more to the fact that I had seen so many good purple-red Merlot manicures that it made the choice feel almost instinctual.
+It's not just the seasonality of a red-wine shade — though the cream-coloured chunky jumper currently draped over my shoulders every time I leave my apartment definitely plays into it — but more to the fact that I had seen so many good purple-red Merlot manicures that it made the choice feel almost instinctual.

 Advertisement